StackStorm/orquesta/docs/source/languages/orchestra.rst

 completed if it either succeeded, failed, or canceled.
 The list of transitions will be processed in the order they are defined.
 In the workflow graph, each task transition is one or more outbound edges from the current task node.
 For each task transition, the ``when`` is the criteria that must be met in order for transition.
-If ``when`` is not define, then the default criteria is task completion.
+If ``when`` is not defined, then the default criteria is task completion.
 When criteria is met, then ``publish`` can be defined to add new or update existing variables from the result into the runtime workflow context.
 Finally, the list of tasks defined in ``do`` will be invoked in the order they are specified.